novojitdas/Dengue-Prevention-and-Cleaning-System/team-task/readme.md

 - Need to divide the Dhaka city into 7 zone using google map api and polygon shaping.
 - Mark the reported area with red dot.
-- Cleaning Progress Card with details information when clicking with mouse (using jquery/dom).
+- Cleaning Progress Card with details information when clicking with mouse ().
 - reporting input fields form (optional)